poix3/SIP2022/README.md

-# SIP2022

-A repository for store Signal and Image Processing course code 2022.
+# Signal and Image Processing 2022